rafaelmata357/Data-Science-Udacity/dog breed classifier/README.md

 * The pretrained model performance per se
 * The architecture used on top of the model, where for the Inception model dropout is applied; this avoid overfitting and get better results

-Once the Inception model is chosen we try to improve tuning the different hyperparameters (optimizer and epocs), here are accuracy obtained:
+Once the Inception model is chosen we try to improve it, tuning the different hyperparameters (optimizer and epocs), here is the accuracy obtained:

 ![hyperparameter models](https://github.com/rafaelmata357/Data-Science-Udacity/blob/master/dog%20breed%20classifier/test_images/hyperparameter%20results.png)

-From the previous results, the accuracy did not get a good improvement tuning the hyperparameter less than a 2% improvement is achieved across all the possible combinations
+From the previous results, the accuracy did not get a good improvement tuning the hyperparameter, less than a 2% improvement is achieved across all the possible combinations

-From here we select the model with rmsprop and try to improve using k-folding cross validation to train the model with all the possible image combinations, these are the results using a k-fold = **8**
+From this point we select the model with **rmsprop** and try to improve using k-folding cross validation to train the model with all the possible image combinations, these are the results using a k-fold = **8**

 ![]()